pedrocalorio/LaptimeSimOCP/README.md

 ### Loading the track

-The track is generated inside the script when calling the function fnInitTrack.
+The track is generated when calling the function fnInitTrack.
 For this function you pass 3 arguments: the first is the problem struct which is going to store all the information needed to solve the simulation.
 The second one is a boolean flag if you want to plot the track layout, in case you want to see the plots for the track this should be set to "true".

-Lastly, and more importantly, we have another boolean getting the information if the track is going to be re-created from data (set it to false) or if you want to construct an oval track created using mathematics and geometry (set to true).
+Lastly, and more importantly, we have another boolean getting the information whether the track is going to be re-created from telemetry data (set it to false) or if you want to construct an oval track using mathematics and geometry (set to true).

-In case the option of re-constructing the track from data is chosen, it is needed to go inside the function fnInitTrack, go on line 81 that reads the data and set the name of the csv file that containst this data.
+In case the option of re-constructing the track from data is chosen, it is needed to go inside the function fnInitTrack, go on line 81 that will load the data and set the name of the .csv file that contains this data.
 It is important that the format of the sheet follows this order of channels:

 Time[s] || Distance[m] || Speed[km/h] || Lateral Acceleration [g]

-The function generate_track_from_telemetry is responsible to do all the processing in which the track curvature, x, y and yaw_angle variables are going to be found
+The function generate_track_from_telemetry is responsible to do all the processing in which the track curvature, x, y and yaw_angle variables are going to be calculated and stored in the Track struct.
+Those variables are very important for the solver.

 ### Initial Guess

 For this kind of simulation, an initial guess is required and this is defined in the function fnGetInitialEstimate.

-It can be defined as 'PreSim' in which the software is going to calculate a relatively poor initial guess and the optimizer might need more time until convergence or the other option is to used 'Load', in which the optimizer will use a previous completed simulation as initial guess.
-This can really speed up the process
+It can be defined as 'PreSim' in which the software is going to calculate a relatively poor initial guess and the optimizer might need more time until convergence.
+The other option is to use 'Load', in which the optimizer will use a previous simulation as initial guess.
+This can really speed up the process and could be useful if you already have solved the laptime for that specific track and just want to simulate it again for a different vehicle setup.

 In general, if you are simulating a track for the first time, it is recommended to use the PreSim Otherwise, you should use Load options because it will significantly reduce time.